-- A.....4.0 quality points per semester hour. - B+3.3 quality points per semester hour. - B3.0 quality points per semester hour. - B-2.7 quality points per semester hour.
+A.................4.0 quality points per semester hour.
+A-3.7 quality points per semester hour.
+Clearly stands out as excellent performance.
+Has unusually sharp insight into material; initiates thoughtful questions.
+Sees many sides of an issue.
+Articulates well and writes logically and this and other disciplines; anticipates next steps in progression of ideas.
+B+3.3 quality points per semester hour.
+B3.0 quality points per semester hour.
+B-.....2.7 quality points per semester hour.
 Grasps subject matter at a level considered to be good to very good.
 Is an active listener and participant in class discussion.
 Speaks and writes well.
 Accomplishes more than the minimum requirements.
-Work in and out of class is of high quality though rarely outstanding. - C+.....2.3 quality points per semester hour. - C2.0 quality points per semester hour. - C-.....1.7 quality points per semester hour. - Demonstrates a satisfactory comprehension of the subject matter.
+Work in and out of class is of high quality though rarely outstanding.
+C+.....2.3 quality points per semester hour.
+C2.0 quality points per semester hour.
+C-.....1.7 quality points per semester hour.
+Demonstrates a satisfactory comprehension of the subject matter.
 Accomplishes the minimum requirements, and communicates orally and in writing at an acceptable level for a college student.
-Has a general understanding of all basic concepts. - D+.....1.3 quality points per semester hour. - D1.0 quality points per semester hour.
+Has a general understanding of all basic concepts.
+D+.....1.3 quality points per semester hour.
+D1.0 quality points per semester hour.
 Quality and quantity of work in and out of class is below average and barely acceptable.

-- F.....0 quality points per semester hour.
-Quality and quantity of work in and out of class are unacceptable. - WF0 quality points per semester hour.
+F.....0 quality points per semester hour.
+Quality and quantity of work in and out of class are unacceptable.
+WF 0 quality points per semester hour.
 Designates an unofficial withdrawal from a course.
-Last date of attendance is required. - CRDExcluded from GPA (see below).Equivalent to C- work or better. - NCRExcluded from GPA (see below).Equivalent to D+ work or poorer. - WNC.....Excluded from GPA (see below). - Designates an unofficial withdrawal from a course registered as a CRD/NCR grade option.
-INC.....Excluded from GPA (see below). - IP.....Excluded from GPA (see below).
-NG.....Excluded from GPA (see below). - W.....Excluded from GPA (see below).
+Last date of attendance is required.
+CRDExcluded from GPA (see below).Equivalent to C- work or better.
+NCRExcluded from GPA (see below).Equivalent to D+ work or poorer.
+WNC.....Excluded from GPA (see below).
+Designates an unofficial withdrawal from a course registered as a CRD/NCR grade option.
+INCExcluded from GPA (see below).
+IP.....Excluded from GPA (see below).
+NG.....Excluded from GPA (see below).
+W.....Excluded from GPA (see below).